 There’s also a growing focus on workplace psychology, with companies increasingly investing in mental health initiatives and employee well-being programs.

-Understanding these trends will help psychology graduates stay competitive in the job market.
+Understanding these trends will help psychology graduates stay competitive in the graduate job market.

 Psychology is one of the most flexible degrees, allowing graduates to transition into various industries.